AlexAgustini/SchoolAPI/README.md

 # .NET Core Web Api School API

 School api project developed with .NET Core for learning purposes.
-The project was deployed in an AWS EC2 instance, connecting to a SQL Server running in AWS RDS.
+The project was deployed in an AWS EC2 instance inside a Docker container, connecting to a SQL Server running in AWS RDS.

 To access the project: http://ec2-50-16-178-178.compute-1.amazonaws.com:5000/swagger